dotlang/language/Enhancements.md

 `struct Stack<T: Parent>`
 we can remove typename.

-? - gen similar syntax for array and hash.
+N - gen similar syntax for array and hash.

-? - if we can define class-less functions, we can convert most of operators to functions. like ref/copy/dup/...
+Y - if we can define class-less functions, we can convert most of operators to functions. like ref/copy/dup/...

-? - when we say struct fields are public they are public forever for all. but when we say they are private: to whom? who can access? what about other files? if we define struct as immutable, then making them public will have less risk. also we can do the same for functions. convention to have them private. and at most, give some warnings if they are used outside.
+Y - when we say struct fields are public they are public forever for all. but when we say they are private: to whom? who can access? what about other files? if we define struct as immutable, then making them public will have less risk. also we can do the same for functions. convention to have them private. and at most, give some warnings if they are used outside.

-? - if we have classless func, we can define `range` and `map` to have `for` statement. no need to have a separate loop keyword.
+Y - if we have classless func, we can define `range` and `map` to have `for` statement. no need to have a separate loop keyword.

-? - consistency is simple.
+Y - consistency is simple.
 order enforcing is not simple.
 `int (int x).negative() { }`
 its bettern to have 100 simple elements than 10 complex.